-Applying an intersectional analysis lens when assessing risk means understanding that a person may have experienced a range of structural inequalities, barriers and discrimination throughout their life.
+7.9 INCLUSIVE PRACTICE AND APPLYING AN INTERSECTIONAL LENS WHEN ASSESSING RISK have experienced a range of structural inequalities, barriers and discrimination throughout their life.
 These experiences will impact on their experience of family violence, how they manage their risk and safety, and their access to risk management services and responses.
 A person's identity and experiences of structural inequality and discrimination will influence how they might: